hhannine/superpaper/README.md

 - On Windows: Personalization -> Background -> Choose a fit -> Span.

-### Full functionality / tray applet mode
+### Full functionality / GUI mode

-To provide your desired wallpaper settings, you create yourprofile.profile files in Superpaper/profiles.
+To provide your desired wallpaper settings, you access the 'Profile Configuration' Tray Menu item, or also during first run.
+General application settings are under 'Settings' in the Tray.

 #### Profile configuration

-Example profile configurations are provided in the Superpaper/profiles folder.
+Example profile configurations are provided and accessible in the Profile Configuration. (or in the Superpaper/profiles folder.)

 Following settings are supported and they are expected in this form:
 ```